nixworks/public/news/2007/08/14/README.md

 ##### Poland
 ### [ A Polish soldier is killed by Taliban near Gardez, Afghanistan.
 It is the first Polish casualty in the War in Afghanistan. ](/news/2007/08/14/a-polish-soldier-is-killed-by-taliban-near-gardez-afghanistan-it-is-the-first-polish-casualty-in-the-war-in-afghanistan.md)
-_Context: Afghan, Gardez, Poland, Taliban, War in Afghanistan (2001-present), casualty_
+_Context: Afghanistan, Gardez, Poland, Taliban, War in Afghanistan (2001-present), casualty_

 ##### Russia
 ### [ A Russian far right group calling itself "National Socialism-White Power" publishes a video on the Internet showing the execution of two men, one from Tajikistan and the other one from Dagestan.
 Russian authorities investigate the video. ](/news/2007/08/14/a-russian-far-right-group-calling-itself-national-socialism-white-power-publishes-a-video-on-the-internet-showing-the-execution-of-two-me.md)